Bang Bang Chicken Bowl: Quick and Flavorful Dinner Bliss

 - Make Ahead: Yes – prep the sauce and chop veggies up to 24 hours in advance.

-- Dietary Notes: High‑protein, gluten‑free (use tamari), can be dairy‑free (swap mayo for coconut‑based mayo)
+- Dietary Notes: High-Protein Quesadilla, can be dairy‑free (swap mayo for coconut‑based mayo)

 In This Recipe